The Bone Clocks by David Mitchell, Review: Literary performance

 The Bone Clocks follows the twists and turns of Holly’s life from a scarred adolescence in Gravesend to old age on Ireland’s Atlantic coast as Europe’s oil supply dries up – a life not so far out of the ordinary, yet punctuated by flashes of precognition, visits from people who emerge from thin air and brief lapses in the laws of reality.
 For Holly Sykes – daughter, sister, mother, guardian – is also an unwitting player in a murderous feud played out in the shadows and margins of our world, and may prove to be its decisive weapon.

-Metaphysical thriller, meditation on mortality and chronicle of our self-devouring times, this kaleidoscopic novel crackles with the invention and wit that have made David Mitchell one of the most celebrated writers of his generation.
+Metaphysical thriller, a meditation on mortality and chronicle of our self-devouring times, this kaleidoscopic novel crackles with the invention and wit that have made David Mitchell one of the most celebrated writers of his generation.
 Here is fiction at its most spellbinding and memorable best.
 (Sceptre)

 What is an author to do when they’ve received unanimous praise so early in their career; when their body of work has garnered such a loyal international fan base that publishers would fight over the rights to publish their shopping list and thus in accordance with the underbelly of human nature, every subsequent title they release becomes a pinata for literary critics?